 The preceding examples have all related to recessive characters.

-Tending to go backward or recede.
+- Tending to go backward or recede.

-Of, relating to, or being an allele that does not produce a characteristic effect when present with a dominant allele.
+- Of, relating to, or being an allele that does not produce a characteristic effect when present with a dominant allele.

 - Of, relating to, or being a trait expressed only when the determining allele is present in the homozygous condition.

-A recessive allele or trait.
+- A recessive allele or trait.

-An organism having a recessive trait.
+- An organism having a recessive trait.

 - Relating to the form of a gene that is not expressed as a trait in an individual unless two such genes are inherited, one from each parent.
 In an organism having two different genes for a trait, the recessive form is overpowered by its counterpart, or dominant, form located on the other of a pair of chromosomes.
 In humans, lack of dimples is a recessive trait, while the presence of dimples is dominant.
-See more at carrier, inheritance.
+See more at carrier inheritance.
 Compare dominant.